wilkin547/docs.es-es/docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingserversendingreply-method.md

 ms.assetid: dfe84a19-2e03-4be2-8b25-f02bad38e4a9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c73889a6daaa50d1694e786c78f50d0e87644967
+ms.openlocfilehash: 1aa5a0d20ee87fe4362016ed0d7fa29ef786460e
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67750432"
+ms.locfileid: "74430716"
 ---
 # <a name="icorprofilercallbackremotingserversendingreply-method"></a>ICorProfilerCallback::RemotingServerSendingReply (Método)
-Notifica al generador de perfiles que el proceso ha terminado de procesar una solicitud de invocación de método remota y está a punto de transmitir la respuesta a través de un canal.
+Notifies the profiler that the process has finished processing a remote method invocation request and is about to transmit the reply through a channel.

 ## <a name="syntax"></a>Sintaxis